|

 History:

 As part of an ongoing platform lengthening effort, the platforms of State and Dearborn had been lengthened to the point of connecting, creating a station referred to as State/Dearborn.
-By 1930, all three Van Buren stations had been lengthened to the point of being continuous from State to LaSalle (but, at the same time, Dearborn seems to have also regained its individual identity).
+By 1930, all three Van Buren stations had been lengthened to the point of being continuous from State to LaSalle (but, at the same time, Dearborn seems to have also regained its individual identity as a separate station stop).

-In 1949, Dearborn/Van Buren was closed, removed in one of the CTA's many early service revision.
-It's station house and platforms, however, were retained and integrated into the adjacent State/Van Buren station one block east.
-It remained as such for several decades until its closure and demolition.
+In 1949, Dearborn/Van Buren was closed, removed in one of the CTA's many early service revisions.
+It's station house and platforms, however, were retained and integrated into the adjacent State/Van Buren station one block east as an auxiliary exit.
+The station houses were also staffed with ticket agents and available for entrance during the evening rush periods.

 |